Zwingli was the leader of the reformation in Switzerland.

 Surely I was born sinful, a sinner when my mother conceived me.
 (Psm 51:5)

-I see many Evangelical parents seem to intuitively understand that we are born into sin, and teach their children to surrender to Jesus, even before the children understand what that means.
+We see many Evangelical parents seem to intuitively understand that we are born into sin, and teach their children to surrender to Jesus, even before the children understand what that means.
 Catholics think the best way to protect the child spiritually is to baptise them.

 We got an email that said: